refuge-attic/refuge_pre/package/win/README.md

 2. Download and install Microsoft Windows SDK 7.0 SDK accepting defaults
 3. Run Windows Update
 4. Download Refuge (or install msysgit and checkout sources)
-5. Turn off Windows notifications that will otherwise pop up and spoil the hands free automation.
+5. Turn off Windows notifications (that will otherwise pop up and spoil the hands free automation).
 To do this

   * Navigate to the Control and click on User Accounts.
-Slide the slider to Never Notify.
+Move the slider to Never Notify.
   * Restart your computer.

 Running